aeternity/AEXs/AEXS/aex-3.md

 ## Motivation

 The motivation for the AEX is to describe a standard way that is being used by æternity for secret storage.

 The secret storage specification, although is being currently used for secret-key storage, should not be limited to it and should be used as a standard way of storing any data (esp. user related or user-owned) in an encrypted format.

-Having a standard way for encryption and storage of data enables `interoperability`, not only between æternity and æpps but also between the æpps.
+Having a standard way for encryption and storage of data enables

+- `Interoperability`, not only between æternity and æpps but also between the æpps.
+- `Easy migration` from an aeternity-supported `wallet` to another.

 ## Specification